Sunset scene at a Nebraska river

 Pre-planning for your finances and taxes at the end of the year has many advantages.
 It allows you to make adjustments and gives you the time to think through purchases and changes to tax-related accounts, which can impact your year-end tax bill.
 There are many tax provisions put in place by the Trump administration’s Tax Cuts and Jobs Act (TCJA) which is scheduled to sunset at the end of 2025.

 It’s tough for us to encourage clients to make decisions today based on what could happen in 2026.
-However, we are in a historically low tax rate environment, so there is a high likelihood that taxes will be lower than we could expect in 2026.
-There is reason to believe that 2026 rates could be more like 2017 tax rates.
+However, we are in a historically low tax rate environment.
+It appears tax legislation to extend or refine TCJA is likely to occur.
+However, without legislative action, 2026 rates could be more like 2017 tax rates.

 Comparative Tax Rates for “Married Filing Jointly”